nleco/MyLibrary/README.md

 * UI : simply does UI work without a need to know about what is being stored where.
 It takes data and renders it.
 * Containers : Here is where we interact with the store and where we would probably store things to a persistent storage

+### Data Typechecking
+I may not have time to add some Typechecking useing the propTypes.